 1. Entrance and Progression Scholarships

 Entrance Scholarship in an amount of HK$5,000 is provided to new students who possess the outstanding academic performance or special achievements.
 Progression Scholarship of HK$5,000 will be granted as an incentive to Associate Degree/Higher Diploma Year 1 students who progress to Year 2 with the outstanding academic results.

 2. Articulation Scholarships

-About 50 Academic Scholarships are available for application every year.
-The scholarships are available for application every year.
+About 50 Academic Scholarships are available annually.
 The scholarships will be awarded to students according to their academic merit, achievements in extra-curricular activities and contributions to the College or University.

 4. Community Service Scholarship

 Community Service Scholarships are to award the students who have outstanding achievement in the extra-curricular activities and contributions to the College and Community.

 5. Self-financing Post-secondary Scholarship Scheme (SPSS)